PranavBhatP/streaklit/README.md

 ## Contact

-For any questions or suggestions, please contact [your-email@example.com](mailto:your-email@example.com).
+For any questions or suggestions, please contact this [Email](mailto:pranavbhat2004@gmail.com).